wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

 This aims to present a hands-on approach about using automation for a comprehensive technical deep dive that is succinct and logically sequenced.
 All without sales generalizations.
+All in this one single big page for easy search.

 {% include whatever.html %}

+This document begins with files from Hashicorps and adds automation.

 1. The marketing home page for Hashicorp's Consul is